jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/06.ui-features/04.dialogs/docs.en.md

 }
 ```

-This library must have been added to the plugin configuration.
+This library must have been added to the plugin configuration, in the `dialogs.lib.use` option.

 #### Libraries options